RPNATION1/Tradingalgos/README.md

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Update (April 21, 2025) 📝
+## Update (April 22, 2025) 📝
-- Implemented multi-timeframe data support
+- Strengthened risk controls with flexible stop-loss